longevityframework/longevity/feature-list.md

 manual](manual).
 They include:

 - supports Domain Driven Design methodologies
-- encapsulates persistence concerns within the persistence layer
+- fully encapsulates persistence concerns
+- persists aggregate roots, events, read views, and whatever else
-- support for Mongo and in-memory back ends
+- support for Mongo, Cassandra, and in-memory back ends
-- repositories with simple, reactive APIs for all your aggregates
+- pre-built repositories with simple, reactive APIs
-- integration tests that will cover the full API of your repositories against a real database
+- pre-built integration tests that exercise your repositories against a real database
 - fully featured in-memory repositories for use in other integration testing